jcs-emacs/jcs-emacs/README.md

 ## Features

+This is the list of features that are built-in to this configuration.

 * [*Auto Install Package*](https://github.com/jcs090218/jcs-emacs-init/blob/master/features/auto-install-package) -
 Automatically installs the package that this config relies on.
 * [*Auto Truncate Lines*](https://github.com/jcs090218/jcs-emacs-init/blob/master/features/auto-truncate-lines) -